RJDJcool3/baju-s/content/_index.md

 Don't be afraid to ask for my help for anything (except English), I'm a good listener, teacher and an ex-student councillor.

+> [!warning]- Quartz doesn't like LaTeX or Excalidraw
+>
+> I am a visual learner and thus I use many diagrams and drawings throughout my notes (90% are self-made).
+However since most of these are Excalidraw documents which are special text documents that are turned into images in Obsidian, they don't show up in my website (very sad).
+>
+> LaTeX equations (the fancy math stuff) also happens to format itself in a funky way due to how Quartz processes LaTeX differently to Obsidian.
+Just keep in mind that if something looks off, or really off, its because of this.
+I am happy to send you diagrams that I have so just let me know on discord!

+Big thank you to Jacky Zhao the creator of Quartz in which this website runs off.
+I don't know how it works, but it does.